mworion/MountWizzard4/README.rst

 Finally
 ^^^^^^^
-MountWizzard4 is always in development.
+MountWizzard4 is 'always' in development.
 The use this software is at your own risk!
 No responsibility for damages to your mount or other equipment or your environment, please take care yourself!